rmordechay/jogson/README.md

 #### JsonObject

-`JsonObject` holds JSON object data and has different methods to read from JSON object or write to it.
-Once you have an instance, you get use the various methods to get data.
+`JsonObject` holds JSON object data and has different methods to read from JSON object and write to it.
+Once you have an instance, you can use the various methods to read or write data to you object.
+There are multiple ways to get a `JsonObject`.
+You can parse it directly, get it as an element of an array, or a value in a parent object.

+There are 2 sets of methods that you can use when

 #### JsonArray
-`JsonArray` is very similar to `JsonObject`.
-It also contains the underlying array and methods to read and write data.
+`JsonArray` is in many ways almost identical to `JsonObject`.
+It also contains the underlying array and methods to read and write data, and both also keep the same names for the methods.
+However, they some minor differences.

 #### `JsonObject` and `JsonArray` Similarity
-`JsonObject` and `JsonArray` have very similar methods, both in naming and semantics, but with 2 differences
+`JsonObject` and `JsonArray` have very similar methods, both in naming and semantics.
+However, they have 2 differences
   * Input:
     * `JsonObject`'s methods mostly asks for `string` as the key
     * `JsonArray`'s methods mostly asks for `int` as the index